nimscale/jerasure/README.md

 - check C2NIM which will do most of the work

 ### src ###
-This source folder contains the converted c headers to nim.
+This source folder contains the nim binding.

 ### Shared Library ###
-The Project uses a shared library method to create binding, there were a few options to create bindng, one of which include, compiling the required header or c files, the best options truely depends on the developer.
+The Project uses a shared library method to create binding, there were a few options to create bindng, one of which include, compiling the required header or c files, the best options truely depends on the developer and the needs of the project.

 ### Common Shared Library path ###
 - /usr/local/lib